The Real Dominican Republic

 Going inland, you’ll find a country dotted with mountains.
 The Dominican Republic is home to 4 of the 5 highest peaks in the Caribbean creating diverse geographical landscapes and cultures.
 Rivers that carve through the Cordilleras form a natural water park for leaping off waterfalls, sliding down limestone chutes and rappelling rock faces.
 All of this happens while shaded underneath the rain forest’s canopy.

 The people of the Dominican Republic are incredibly hospitable and genuinely caring.
 I giggle when remembering the many interactions I’ve had with the locals.
-There was the woman who taught me the word ‘peligro’ my first day in the Dominican Republic when she saw me venturing toward a crumbling stairwell.
-In Las Terrenas I was picked up by the police.
+There was the woman who taught me the word ‘peligro’ my very first day in the Dominican Republic when she saw me venturing toward a crumbling stairwell.
+In Las Terrenas, I was picked up by the police.
 Not because I was up to no good, but he found me walking on the side of the road and offered me a ride into town.
-My favorite was when I dipped into a ‘Lingerie’ shop to buy nude underwear for the white dress I purchased.
+My favorite was when I dipped into a ‘Lingerie’ shop to buy nude underwear for the white dress I had purchased.
 She spoke only Spanish, so the charade that ensued had us both laughing.

 The DR is a country that is raw, it’s genuine.
 There is a sense of community where all are welcome.
 There exists an adventurer’s paradise beyond the gated resorts of Punta Cana just begging to be explored.
 With the enchantment of its natural beauty, the Dominican Republic will quickly leave its long lasting mark on you as well.